LAS2311/Maasai-Project/README.md

 0. Layers:
+//be sure to add comments to cite the data sets within the application
 1. MODIS Land Surface Temperature (LST)
 Import
 The level-3 MODIS global Land Surface Temperature (LST) and Emissivity 8-day data are composed from the daily 1-kilometer LST product (MYD11A1) and stored on a 1-km Sinusoidal grid as the average values of clear-sky LSTs during an 8-day period.